Skip to main content

 Exercise Group.

-Convert the given angle θ to radians and identify the house and quadrant on the Hawaiian Star Compass.
-Keep your answers in terms of π.
+Convert the given angle θ to radians, and identify the house and quadrant on the Hawaiian Star Compass.
+Express your answers in terms of π.

 Exercise Group.